-Financial assets

-- no early repayment or impairment is recognised - for fixed term investments the carrying amount of assets is assumed to be the approximate to fair value, and the contractual interest rate is taken to be the discount rate.
+Financial assets Financial liabilities no early repayment or impairment is no early repayment is recognised recognised • for fixed term investments the carrying amount of assets is assumed to be the approximate to fair value, and the contractual interest rate is taken to be the discount rate.
 Accrued interest has been included to the nominal amount in order to determine the fair value.
-These have been categorised as Investments Held at Amortised Cost. - the fair value of trade and other receivables is taken to be the invoiced or billed amount. - the fair value of negotiable instruments held at amortised cost that comprise various types of investment bonds have been valued at the mid-market price as quoted on 31 March 2020 for disclosure purposes only.
-Accrued interest has also been taken into consideration using the amortisation method.
+These have been categorised as Investments Held at Amortised Cost. • Estimated ranges of discount rates for liabilities at 31 March 2020 were of 0.73% to 2.18% for loans from the PWLB and the Market and applied with reference to the number of years outstanding to the maturity date. the fair value of trade and other receivables is taken to be the invoiced or billed amount. the fair value of negotiable instruments held at amortised cost that comprise various types of investment bonds have been valued at the mid-market price as quoted on 31 March 2020 for disclosure purposes only.
+Accrued interest has also been taken into consideration using the amortisation method. • The fair values for financial liabilities (PWLB debt and market debt) have been determined in line with Fair Value calculation tables provided to our Treasury Advisors, Arlingclose.